GitDrinou/modal-confirm-component/README.md

 ## Options

-this component support 4 options, which are both props :
+this component support 5 options, which are both props :

 * *viewModal* - it is a local boolean state (by default : false)
+* *setViewModal* - it is the change state function use on the modal component for close button
 * *dialogTitle* - this is the title of the confirmation (for Example: "Employee Created")
 * *dialogDescription* - this is the description/text of confirmation (for example : "A new employee is successfully created")
 * *returnTo* - this is the window.location.pathname when user click on X button on the modal dialog